 Always strive to meet and surpass a client’s objectives.
 Pay attention throughout the entire project—from initial meeting to completed work.
 Pay attention to what is said and what is not said, and what is going on in their industry, with their audience, and the world at large.

 Simplicity—in messaging and visuals.
 Creativity—the telling of intriguing stories.
 Authenticity—practicing what you (the organization) preach.
 Consistency.
 Consistency.
 Consistency.
 Saturation of every mode of communication available.

 Compassion.
 Clear vision.
 Drive.

 Sometimes I think people believe there must be a “logo shortcut key” on designers’ keyboards.
 But there isn’t, unfortunately.
-It takes research, thought and exploration to create a successful mark that reflects a company and gives it a distinctive, memorable face.
+It takes research, thought and exploration to create a unique and successful mark that reflects a company and gives it a distinctive, memorable face.
 Then, consistent use of the mark integrated into a complete visual brand helps it begin to blossom and live in the minds of customers.

 Doodling.
 Drawing on everything with a surface was a relaxing exploration of thoughts and possibilities.
 Today taking time to just doodle inevitably leads to creative breakthroughs.